About us

 Governance

 We’re governed by a constitution and a Board of Trustees who are responsible for leading and executing our overall vision and direction adopted by the Association at our Annual General Meetings.
-All funds of the AUA are used to improve and enhance the profession and the individuals working within it.
+All funds of the AHEP are used to improve and enhance the profession and the individuals working within it.

 Board of Trustees